Algorithm as Experiment: Machine Learning, Market Design, and Policy Eligibility Rules: Empirical Policy Application

-For the OLS regression controlling for disproportionate patient percentage, uncompensated care per bed and profit margin, we estimate:

-where $X_{i1}$ is disproportionate patient percentage, $X_{i2}$ is uncompensated care per bed, and $X_{i3}$ is profit margin.} These alternative regressions are computed using the sample of all hospitals, as benchmark estimators.

-The first-stage effects of funding eligibility on funding amount (in millions of dollars) suggest that funding eligibility boosts the amount of funding significantly (columns 3--10 of Table \ref{table:2sls_safetynet}).
-For example, in column 3 of Table \ref{table:2sls_safetynet}, we see that funding eligibility increases funding by approximately 15 million dollars on average.
+The first-stage effects of funding eligibility on funding amount (in millions of dollars) suggest that funding eligibility boosts the amount of funding significantly (columns 3--10 of Table \ref{table:2sls_safetynet_CA} and Table \ref{table:2sls_safetynet_CB}).

-OLS estimates of funding effects, reported as the benchmark in column 1 of Table \ref{table:2sls_safetynet}, indicate that funding is associated with a higher number of adult inpatient beds and higher number of staffed ICU beds utilized by patients who have lab-confirmed or suspected COVID.
-For example, the estimates indicate that a million dollar increase in funding is associated with 5.58 more adult inpatient beds occupied by patients with lab-confirmed or suspected COVID.
-The corresponding increase in staffed ICU beds occupied by those who have lab-confirmed or suspected COVID is 1.67.
-These uncontrolled OLS estimates show a similar picture as the descriptive statistics in Table \ref{tbl:descriptives}.
+OLS estimates of funding effects, reported in column 1, indicate that funding is associated with a higher number of COVID inpatients, cases, and deaths.
+OLS estimates in Table \ref{table:2sls_safetynet_CB} show an increase of a million dollars in funding is associated with 18.19 more COVID cases and 0.38 more deaths.
 Naive 2SLS estimates with no controls and OLS with covariate controls produce similar significantly positive associations of funding with outcomes.